noatu/typst-nure-template/README.md

 // you have to import the package or a lib.typ inside a module.

-// If you ever need appendices in pz-lb template use the show rule
+// If you ever need appendices in general template use the show rule
 // WARNING: when using coursework template use its own argument,
 // so it can put bibliography before appendices
 #show: appendices-style